freifunk-kiel/ffki-packages/README.md

 back to the stable branch due to a time, where some new not completely supported router models had to be installed with the experimental firmware.

-*TODO: untested, but it should be working on builds with LEDE*
+*TODO: untested, but it should be working on builds with 2018.1.x*

 ### gluon-config-mode-contact-info-anonymous-hint
 This is a copy of the gluon standard package `gluon-config-mode-contact-info`